hurik/wordpress-media-consumption-log/readme.txt

 = 1.2.2 =
 * Readme and screenshots improved
-* Tested up to changed to 4.2
+* Tested up to 4.2
 * Default time format for Daily consumption changed

 = 1.2.1 =